se2labs/cncjs-pendant-rs/README.md

 # cncjs-pendant-rs
 Rotary pendant pendant for cncjs.
+The pendant project is located here https://github.com/se2labs/grbl-pendant-rs  It's a raspberrypi pico with an encoder.
 Installation
 cd to project folder and npm install